 - Marienplatz (Mary’s square).
-Dominated by the Neues Rathaus (New Town Hall) and its famous Glockenspiel, a small spectacle set in an alcove on the front side of the building that includes bells and life-sized figurines.
+Dominated by the Neues Rathaus (New Town Hall) and its famous Glockenspiel, a small spectacle set in an alcove on the front side of the building that includes bells and dancing figurines.
 This two-part music-box like mechanical display tells the story of the marriage of Duke Wilhelm and Renata of Lorraine featuring a joust and, on the lower part, the cooper’s dance, which dates back to the time of the plague in 1517.
 According to myth, coopers are said to have danced through the streets in this time of desperation to spread vitality and hope.

 - Dom zu unserer lieben Frau (Cathedral of Our dear Lady), also known as Frauenkirche, an impressive masterpiece with the famous two towers and the red roof.
 The cathedral can hold about 20,000 people!

 - Sendlinger Strasse is the nearby shopping pedestrian area where you will find the Asam Church, a Rokoko style church wedged tightly between other buildings.
 The inside is amazing!

 The city boasts excellent public transportation.
 You can take subway trains – called U-Bahn, recognizable by the white letter U on a blue background, buses and trams.
 These can all be accessed with one type of ticket or pass, it’s just important to choose the correct area or time coverage.
 You can find more information here.
 All means of transportation are easy to use, safe and clean.

 Of course this is only a glimpse of this fabulous wondrous city and there are so many more things to do and see.
 One thing I can guarantee, you will not be bored!